imolein/drone-luarocks/README.md

 This is a [Drone](https://drone.io) plugin for uploading a Lua module as a self-contained package, called a rock, to [LuaRocks](https://luarocks.org).

-**You have to clone the git and build the docker container manually.
-I'll upload it to Docker Hub in the next days**

 ## Docs

 ### Config